 Who is it recommended for?

 WinDump is for network administrators who only have Windows PCs to work on and don’t have the option of using tcpdump.
 As with tcpdump, WinDump is not such a good choice for packet analysis.
-You would be better off storing packets to a file and then searching through them with a better analysis tool.
+We found that you would be better off storing packets to a file and then searching through them with a better analysis tool.
 As it is free to use, WinDump is an appealing little utility to have installed just in case.

 Pros: